NASA decides to keep 2 astronauts in space until February, nixes return on troubled Boeing capsule

 Bad software fouled the first test flight without a crew in 2019, prompting a do-over in 2022.
 Then parachute and other issues cropped up, including a helium leak in the capsule’s propellant system that nixed a launch attempt in May.
 The leak eventually was deemed to be isolated and small enough to pose no concern.
 But more leaks sprouted following liftoff, and five thrusters also failed.

 All but one of those small thrusters restarted in flight.
-But engineers remain perplexed as to why some thruster seals appear to swell, obstructing the propellant lines, then revert to their normal size.
+But engineers were perplexed by ground testing that showed a thruster seal swelling and obstructing a propellant line.
+They theorized the seals in orbit may have expanded and then reverted to their normal size.
+Officials said the results marked the turning point, as their concerns grew.

+With all the uncertainty about how the thrusters might perform, “There was too much risk for the crew,” Steve Stich, NASA’s commercial crew program manager, told reporters.

 These 28 thrusters are vital.
 Besides needed for space station rendezvous, they keep the capsule pointed in the right direction at flight’s end as bigger engines steer the craft out of orbit.
 Coming in crooked could result in catastrophe.

-With the Columbia disaster still fresh in many minds — the shuttle broke apart during reentry in 2003, killing all seven aboard — NASA embraced open debate over Starliner’s return capability.
-Dissenting views were stifled during Columbia’s doomed flight, just as they were during Challenger’s in 1986.
+With the Columbia disaster still fresh in many minds — the shuttle broke apart during reentry in 2003, killing all seven aboard — NASA made an extra effort to embrace open debate over Starliner’s return capability.

 Despite Saturday’s decision, NASA isn’t giving up on Boeing.
 Nelson said he is “100%” certain that Starliner will fly again.